 In 2004, Suffolk County District Attorney Daniel F. Conley’s office launched Understanding Violence, a reality-based curriculum teaching the importance of education and direction in keeping teens and young adults away from gangs and violence.
 Ten years later, in partnership with UMass Boston, the Suffolk County Sheriff’s Department, and the City of Boston, we’ve updated and modernized the program with a new name and a new goal: Overcoming Violence.

 Overcoming Violence includes video interviews with criminal justice professionals, survivors of violent crime, incarcerated offenders, and others to show the long-term consequences of positive and negative choices, and an educational component facilitates discussion on strategies for success aimed directly at today’s youth.
-To learn more about Overcoming Violence, please fill out the form below or contact Director of Community Relations Tanya Brussa-Pagan at [email protected].
+To learn more about Overcoming Violence, please fill out the form below or contact our community relations department at [email protected].

 District Attorney Conley’s Community Relations Unit provides the link between the district attorney’s office and the neighborhoods it serves in Boston, Chelsea, Revere and Winthrop.

 The Community Relations Unit works closely with the district attorney in his efforts to outreach and communicate with the various communities in Suffolk County and is responsible for promoting several key functions of the district attorney’s office beyond criminal prosecutions, including intervention, crime prevention, and educational programs.
 Staff members who work for the Community Relations Unit coordinate a wide range of community-based events, neighborhood and civic organization meetings, and safety seminars for residents and students.